stakater/kubestackplus-docs/content/about/cloud-providers/overview.md

 * [GCP](./gcp.md)
 * [UpCloud](./upcloud.md)

-Just send an email to [`sales@stakater.com`](mailto:sales@stakater.com) if you would like us to support another cloud.
+Just email [`sales@stakater.com`](mailto:sales@stakater.com) if you would like us to support another cloud.
 Visit our [Partnership page](https://www.stakater.com/partnership) to apply for becoming a cloud partner.